Gulzhasm/java-review/lambda/README.md

 when you do not have to specify the parameter type is called as **Inference**

 if you have only one argument, you do not need the parentheses ()

+java.utils.function -> you can always go back and revise